 Replacing essential fluids in your vehicle is fairly simple, and many people tackle the job on their own.
 After draining the fluids, though, make sure you actually replace them.
 This might sound obvious but it is a common mistake that can have disastrous consequences.

 I thank God for Digger & David.
 I don’t know what we would have done if it hadn’t have been for them.Rick Smith | Client

 If a warning light on your dashboard turns on but your vehicle continues functioning properly, you may assume it is merely a glitch and ignore it.
 You should always review the vehicle’s manual when a warning light comes on, though, just to be safe.
 You can also bring your car to the shop to confirm a serious problem does not exist.

 - Ignoring a Safety Recall

 The reassurance from Digger and his staff gave me that renewed hope that it’s going to be okay down the road.Client

 According to USA TODAY, auto manufacturers recalled more than 50 million vehicles in 2015, an all-time record.
 If a component of your car is part of a safety recall, make sure you take the recommended steps for fixing it, or you face the risk of causing a serious collision.

-If you were hurt in a collision that another driver caused due to poor vehicle maintenance, contact Laborde Earles Law Firm to discuss your options for recovering compensation.
+If you were hurt in a collision that another driver caused due to poor vehicle maintenance, contact Laborde Earles Injury Lawyers to discuss your options for recovering compensation.
 Call 800-522-6733 to schedule a free case evaluation with a Marksville injury attorney.